SAP-samples/teched2022-XP260/exercises/ex0/README.md

 # Accessing the BTP services

-The following exercises require access to a BTP global account and a tenant of SAP Cloud Identity Services - Identity Authentication.
+In the following list you will find the links to the SAP BTP Cockpit and SAP Cloud Identity Services - Identity Authentication admin console that are assigned to your seat in this workshop.

 **Seat number**: XY